BushraAbdullahi/finance-accumulator/README.md

 # Finance Accumulator

-Finance Accumulator is a Node.js app, which allows users to connect to their Revolut and Stripe accounts, and automatically import statistics of income (expenses/income) from:
+Finance Accumulator is a Node.js app, which allows users to connect to their business accounts, and automatically import statistics of income (expenses/income) from:

 - **Stripe** (for business income), being able to retrieve:
   - Income associated with the business